 The conference fee includes lunches & coffee for all three days and the Wednesday evening social event, cocktail.Back to Top

-The dinner begins with a reception at Helsinki City Hall with the Mayor (not yet confirmed).
+The dinner begins with a reception at Helsinki City Hall with the Mayor at 19:00.

-After that the gala dinner will be in the Winter Garden in restaurant Sipuli: https://www.ravintolasipuli.fi/en/.
+The gala dinner will take place in the Winter Garden in restaurant Sipuli around 20:00, just ten minutes of walk from the City Hall: https://www.ravintolasipuli.fi/en/.